scikit-learn-contrib/hdbscan/docs/how_to_use_epsilon.rst

 For illustration, see this map with GPS locations, representing recorded pick-up and drop-off locations for customers of a ride pooling provider.
 The largest (visual) data cluster can be found around the train station.
-Smaller clusters are placed along the streets, depending on the requested location in form of a postal address or point of interest.
+Smaller clusters are placed along the streets, depending on the requested location in the form of a postal address or point of interest.
 Since we are considering a door-to-door system where customers are not bound to collective pick-up or drop-off locations, we are interested in both large clusters and small clusters with a minimum size of 4.

 .. image:: images/epsilon_parameter_dataset.png